- Search The Registry

 - My Account

 Tyler was born a slave near Augusta, GA., owned by a Baptist preacher, he learned to read and write, and became a preacher himself while still in slavery.
-He was taken to Alabama by his owner in 1854 and after the Civil War (1867), Tyler established a Baptist church in Lowndeboro, Ala.
+He was taken to Alabama by his owner in 1854 and after the American Civil War (1867), Tyler established a Baptist church in Lowndeboro, Ala.

 In 1868, he helped organized the first Alabama Colored Baptist Church Convention, serving as its president for ten years until 1886.
 Tyler also represented the Alabama House of Representatives from 1870-1872.